abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex1.md

 In this exercise, you will learn how to configure and monitor cluster performance using the Windows Admin Center dashboard.
 This involves setting up and managing cluster resources, optimizing performance settings, and utilizing real-time monitoring tools within the dashboard to track cluster health and performance metrics.
 This exercise aims to provide practical experience in effectively managing cluster environments using Windows Admin Center.

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1: Assign the Windows Admin Center Administrator Login role to User
+- Task 2: Configure Windows Admin Center for Azure Stack HCI using Azure Portal
+- Task 3: Monitor using the Windows Admin Center dashboard
+- Task 4: Monitor virtual machines
+- Task 5: Monitor servers
+- Task 6: Monitor volumes

 ## Task 1: Assign the Windows Admin Center Administrator Login role to User

 1. Navigate to your **Azure Stack HCI resource group** and click on **Access Control**.